-2012 Run-Timing Predictions
+2013 Run-Timing Predictions

-Chelan PUD contracts with the University of Washington to provide run-timing predictions and year-end observed values for spring and summer out-migrating percentiles for salmon and steelhead.
-The Program RealTime run-time forecasting model is used for this purpose.
+Chelan PUD utilizes the University of Washington (UW) to provide run-timing predictions and year-end observed values for spring and summer out-migrating percentiles for salmon and steelhead.
+UW's Program RealTime run-time forecasting model is used for this purpose.
 Program Real-Time provides daily forecasts and cumulative passage percentiles for steelhead, yearling Chinook, sockeye, and subyearling Chinook at both Rocky Reach and Rock Island.
-The program enables Chelan PUD to better predict the time when a selected percentage of these species will arrive, and when a given percentage of any stock has passed (for example, the 5 percent passage point for spring species at Rock Island to trigger spring spill).
-The program utilizes daily fish counts from the Rocky Reach JFBS sampling facility and the juvenile bypass trap at Rock Island.
-Estimates of passage percentiles are generated with the model's forecast error are displayed with the daily predictions at:
+This program enables Chelan PUD to better predict the time when a selected percentage of these species will arrive, and when a given percentage of any stock has passed.
+The program utilizes daily fish counts from the Rocky Reach bypass sampling facility and the juvenile bypass trap at Rock Island Dam.
+Estimates of passage percentiles are generated with the model's forecast error and are displayed with the daily predictions at: